cocrafts/whitepaper/metacraft/games.md

         - When a card in the center is destroyed, it will move cards on the side that has more cards to the center
         - When a card not in the center is destroyed, it will move cards on that side to replace it
     - Draw desk on the right: to draw card to hand.
-    - Grave yard on the left: hold your destroyed monster.(to view battle history)
+    - Graveyard on the left: hold your destroyed monster.(to view battle history)
 - **Card**:
     - Monster card:
         - Class: Each monster card will belong to a class, and each class will have different pros and cons.